lazy-media/public/Authentik/Paperless-NGX/Readme.md

 ```

 ## Docker Compose Environment File
-This file is named ```docker-compose.env```
+This file is named `docker-compose.env`

-Input any environment files you want added into Paperless NGX
+Visit [Paperless NGX Full Docker Environment Variables List](Installation-Instructions/Paperless-NGX/docker-compose.env) for all the Paperless-NGX Environment Variables.
+Make sure to refer to Paperless-NGX Website for use of each Variable.